varvv/contract-deployments/mainnet/2025-04-23-upgrade-fault-proofs/README.md

 foundryup
 ```

+If you see a `libusb` warning (`warning: libusb not found...`), you can safely ignore it and continue to the next step.

 ### 5. Make a free [Tenderly](https://tenderly.co/) account if you don't already have one.

 We will use this later on for simulating and validating the task transaction.